jrnickell/smash-up-die-nasty/Constitution.md

 Starting with the second season, rookie draft picks will be awarded based on playoff finish for playoff teams.
 Non-playoff teams will be ordered according to "least potential points".
 So, the team that had the actual worst players rostered will receive the first overall pick, and so on.
 The draft will be a traditional NFL style draft, where the order is set and followed in each round (not a snake draft).
-Each team is awarded a selection in each of four rounds.
+Each team is awarded a selection in each of five rounds.
 Exceptions include league sanctions and compensatory picks, which may be added or removed at the discretion of the league commissioner-committee.